South Dakota Divorce Laws

 South Dakota Child Custody Laws

-When child custody is a factor in a divorce, a South Dakota divorce judge will always strive to put the needs to the child first.
+When child custody is a factor in a divorce, a South Dakota divorce judge will always strive to put the needs of the child first.
 In some cases, a child is considered mature enough to decide on their own whom they might want to live with.
 The judge can also consider the different living environments and what impact a move might have on a child’s education.

 Child custody matters are resolved regardless of the gender.
 In other words, the mother and father are given equal consideration.
 However, if there is an issue of domestic abuse on either side then a judge will rule in favor of the victims.